SIR Epidemics With State-Dependent Costs and ICU Constraints: A Hamilton-Jacobi Verification Argument and Dual LP Algorithms: A short journey into discontinuous costs

 As we have already mentioned before, we deal with an infinite-horizon control problem for which we have chosen the discount parameter $q=0$.
 Hereafter, we consider a general discount $q> 0$ (the case $q=0$ can be obtained as a limit).
 To every initial data $\pr{s,i}\in\mathcal{Y}$ and every control $a_0\in\mathcal{A}d$, one associates \begin{itemize} \item the so-called ($q$-discounted) occupation probability \item the $T>0$ finite-horizon couple of occupation probability measures

-In these definitions, we have dropped the superscript $(s(\cdot),i(\cdot))=\pr{s^{s_0,i_0,a_0},i^{s_0,i_0,a_0}}$. \end{itemize}The viability condition of $\mathcal{Y}$ and the dynamic formula for test functions $f\in C^1\pr{\mathbb{R}^2}$ applied to the flow $\pr{s^{s_0,i_0,a_0},i^{s_0,i_0,a_0}}$ yields the following definition of the measure set of constraints where $d\gamma$ stands for $\gamma(ds,di,da)$, respectively where the second integral is taken over ${\pp{t_0,T}\times\mathcal{Y}\times \pp{0,\overline a}}$ and $d\gamma_1$ should be regarded as $\gamma_1(dt,ds,di,da)$.
-The reader is referred to \cite{gaitsgory_quincampoix_09} (see also\cite{Goreac_Ivascu_13} for the finite horizon setting or \cite{G2}) for the structure of such sets.
+\end{itemize}The viability condition of $\mathcal{Y}$ and the dynamic formula for test functions $f\in C^1\pr{\mathbb{R}^2}$ applied to the flow $\pr{s^{s_0,i_0,a_0},i^{s_0,i_0,a_0}}$ yields the following definition of the measure set of constraints respectively As usual, given a (subset of a) metric space $S$, $\mathcal{P}(S)$ stands for the family of probability measures on $S$ endowed with the Borel $\sigma$-field.
+The reader is referred to \cite{gaitsgory_quincampoix_09} (see also \cite{Goreac_Ivascu_13} for the finite horizon setting or \cite{G2}) for the structure of such sets.
 In particular (e.g. \cite[Eq.
 (4.20)]{gaitsgory_quincampoix_09}, see also \cite[Proposition 1]{Goreac_Ivascu_13}), $\Theta\pr{s_0,i_0}$ is the closure of the convex hull of occupation measures as described before and, for every continuous cost $l_1$, A similar property holds true for $\Theta_{t_0,T}\pr{s_0,i_0}$ but, for our readers' sake, we will skip unnecessary details.
-The dual value (obtained by standard duality algorithms e.g.\ in \cite{G2} or Hamilton-Jacobi methods e.g.\ in \cite[Lemma 3.2]{gaitsgory_quincampoix_09}, \cite[Appendix]{Goreac_Ivascu_13}) can be written in numerous ways:\\ 1) (cf. \cite[Eq (3.1)]{gaitsgory_quincampoix_09}) Let us point out that the first equality (see the cited reference) gives the no-gap property.\\ 2) (cf. \cite[Proposition 12]{Serea_Quincampoix_2009} rewriting the original \cite[Lemmas 2.6, 2.7]{barles_jakobsen_02}) where Using the dynamic programming principle for lower semi-continuous functions (given as in \cite[Theorem 14 2.]{Goreac_Ivascu_13} \footnote{The original reference concerns the finite time horizon, but it is easily adaptable to this discounted setting.}), one gets \begin{proposition} \begin{enumerate} \item If $l_1$ is lower semi-continuous, then the following dynamic programming principle holds true:
+The dual value (obtained by standard duality algorithms e.g.\ in \cite{G2} or Hamilton-Jacobi methods e.g.\ in \cite[Lemma 3.2]{gaitsgory_quincampoix_09}, \cite[Appendix]{Goreac_Ivascu_13}) can be written in numerous ways: \begin{enumerate} \item (cf.\ \cite[Eq (3.1)]{gaitsgory_quincampoix_09}) Let us point out that the first equality (see the cited reference) gives the no-gap property. \item (cf. \cite[Proposition 12]{Serea_Quincampoix_2009} rewriting the original \cite[Lemmas 2.6, 2.7]{barles_jakobsen_02}) where \end{enumerate} Using the dynamic programming principle for lower semi-continuous functions (given as in \cite[Theorem 14 2.]{Goreac_Ivascu_13} \footnote{The original reference concerns the finite time horizon, but it is easily adaptable to this discounted setting.}), one gets \begin{proposition} \begin{enumerate} \item If $l_1$ is lower semi-continuous, then the following dynamic programming principle holds true:

 \item If $l_1$ is continuous, the following (modified) Dual DPP holds true

 \end{enumerate} \end{proposition} The proof is forwardly inspired by the arguments in \cite[Theorem 14 2.]{Goreac_Ivascu_13} and the characterizations of $\Theta$ and $\Theta_{t_0,T}$.
 We provide some elements of proof regarding particularly the second formulation in the appendix \ref{A2}.